nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 --- abstract

-The Web Push protocol provides a means of delivering the events to clients based on the registration made by the application.
+The Web Push protocol provides a means of delivering the events to clients based on the registration and resource subscription made by the application.
 Also, the emergency alert notification system has been developed and deployed widely with mobile phones or smartphones, but has not deployed to Web-only devices.

 This document outlines various existing emergency alert notification system in other protocols and use cases with their requirements.